What should you do after changing the spark plugs?

 Conclusion

-Owning a car comes with incurring regular maintenance and repair costs.
-Fortunately, handling minor maintenance and repairs such as replacing worn spark plugs on your own can be a great way to save on those mechanic bills.
+Owning a car comes with regular maintenance and repair costs.
+Fortunately, handling minor maintenance and repairs, such as replacing worn spark plugs on your own, can be a great way to save on those mechanic bills.

 Speaking of which, spark plugs play a key role in ensuring your car starts properly.
-Though these crucial components of your car’s internal combustion system are built to last, it’s advisable that you change them every 60,000—80,000 miles or so, depending on the car.
+Though these components of your car’s internal combustion system are built to last, you should change them every 60,000—80,000 miles or so, depending on the car.

 Speaking of which, if you’ve just changed your plugs, it’s recommended to do a few things before getting your car on the road.
 This will ensure that you get the most functionality out of your new plugs.